biopython/biopython.github.io/wiki/SeqIO.md

 | phylip      | Yes   | Yes    | Truncates names at 10 characters.         |
 | stockholm   | Yes   | Yes    | Also known as PFAM format.                |
 ||

+At the moment (unlike BioPerl) multiple alignment file formats are treated much like any the other sequence file, but with the constraint that all the (gapped) sequences must be the same length.

 Helper Functions
 ----------------